data301-2020-winter2/course-project-group_1015/README.md

 ## Team Members

-- Person 1: Hi, i'm green_Tomato, i like green tomato, and my teammates are awesome!
+- Alison : Hi, i'm green_Tomato, i like green tomato, and my teammates are awesome!
-- Johnny: Hi i'm Johnny, I am a VP for the UBCO Esports club and captain of the league team; I think I like green tomatoes.
+- Johnny : Hi i'm Johnny, I am a VP for the UBCO Esports club and captain of the league team; I think I like green tomatoes.
 - Pavni : Hi, I am a third year Electrical Engineering student, I like math and I think I hate green tomatoes.

 ## References